skkestrel/koatl/docs/intro.md

 [Koatl](https://github.com/skkestrel/koatl) is a functional-first language transpiling to Python.

-`.tl` files can be imported from Python and vice-versa, making integration with existing projects seamless.

-Koatl also supports Jupyter notebooks out of the box.

 ```koatl
 >>> #       Arrow syntax for functions (multiline lambdas also supported)
 >>> #       |